WorkSafe Plan - how to become a WorkSafe plan assessor

 Employer

-An organisation seeking a WorkSafe Plan Certificate of Achievement from DMIRS must engage an independent WorkSafe Plan Assessor to complete and submit the assessment.
+An organisation seeking a WorkSafe Plan Certificate of Achievement must engage an independent WorkSafe Plan Assessor to complete and submit the assessment.

-• successfully complete the department’s WorkSafe Plan online information session; and
+• successfully complete the department’s WorkSafe Plan online information session

-• submit your current WHS auditor certification to DMIRS to be recognised as a qualified WorkSafe Plan Assessor
+• submit your current WHS auditor certification to WorkSafe to be recognised as a qualified WorkSafe Plan Assessor.

 Online information session